 Therapy Dogs

-Therapy dogs can bring comfort to their human companions who are experiencing difficulties such as emotional distress, post-traumatic stress disorder (PTSD) or autism.
+Therapy dogs can comfort their human companions who are experiencing difficulties such as emotional distress, post-traumatic stress disorder (PTSD), or autism.
 These comfort dogs provide valuable support to help their owners go about their day and complete tasks.
 The use of dogs for mental health therapy has yielded positive outcomes in many areas.

 Types of Therapy Dogs

 There are several different types of therapy dogs to help support an array of needs.
-Therapy dogs are trained to be at ease in new environments and be comfortable around different people.
-With a calm and confident temperament being a necessity, therapy dogs should be comfortable when in unfamiliar surroundings and interacting with strangers.
+Therapy dogs are trained to be at ease in new environments and comfortable around different people.
+A calm and confident temperament is a necessity, so therapy dogs should be comfortable in unfamiliar surroundings and interacting with strangers.

 Autism Therapy Dogs